NAF destroys terrorists structures, logistics facilities at Tumbun Kaiyowa, Borno - Vanguard News

 “Accordingly, the ATF scrambled two Alpha Jet aircraft to attack the location, recording direct hit on the structures and logistics facilities, which were seen engulfed in flames.

-” Several ISWAP fighters were equally neutralised as a result of the strikes,” he said.
+” Several Islamic State of West Africa Province (ISWAP) fighters were equally neutralised as a result of the strikes,” he said.

+Nigerian Air Force acquires 2 attack helicopters(Opens in a new browser tab)

 The spokesman said the NAF operating in concert with surface forces, would sustain the effort to completely degrade the terrorists in the North East.
 (NAN)